soccin/scRNA/README.md

 # scRNA Version 4

-## Branch Master
+## Branch Master - ver/Seurat4_v4

+- Added support for multi-output cellranger runs `cellranger multi`

-Merged in version to work with output from SAIL.
+- Merged in version to work with output from SAIL.

 ## Summary